alhajee/ckan/doc/maintaining/cli.rst

 .. note::

-   Once you activate your CKAN virtualenv the "ckan" command is available from within any location within the host environment.
+   Once you activate your FMLD virtualenv the "ckan" command is available from within any location within the host environment.

    To run a ckan command without activating the virtualenv first, you have